Ey-up! Top six things to do to celebrate all things Yorkshire

 As well as enjoying the delights of the region in the present day, delve into the past this Yorkshire Day and celebrate the region’s strong industrial heritage at Caphouse Colliery.

 The National Coal Mining Museum gives you the chance to visit Caphouse, once a working mine which saw more than two hundred years of coal production.
 With a former miner as your guide, you’ll be able to take an underground tour to truly experience what it could have been like to be a coal miner 180 years ago.
-What’s more, if you head there this summer, you’ll even get a taste of how miners spent their summer holidays at the beach!
+What’s more, if you head there this summer, you’ll even to enjoy sunshine at the beach!

 5. Visit Yorkshire’s most fearsome fortress